 At the most basic level, understanding skeletal variation can stop people from falling victim to urban myths and common ungrounded fears.
 For example, a former dean at a university asked me about giants after images of giant skeletons being excavated appeared on the internet.
 The images were actually created for a contest in Photoshop skills.
 A quick look at these images showed proportions that are identical to those in skeletal models of average-sized humans.
 However, when genuine skeletons of abnormally large people are found, the body proportions are different from normal.
 Hands and feet, for instance, grow larger than other body parts in the most common form of gigantism, which results from pituitary brain tumors.

 A lack of knowledge about skull variation has led to acceptance of alien theories.
-Culturally deformed skulls, such as the one from our teaching collection at San José State University (figure 1), are used as evidence of aliens or human-alien hybrids.
+Culturally deformed skulls, such as one in our teaching collection at San José State University, are used as evidence of aliens or human-alien hybrids.
 Anthropologists have shown that cranial modification can be accomplished by shaping the malleable heads of young people, e.g., by binding.
 Furthermore, even nowadays, doctors use helmets to shape the heads of children who have been deformed by too much time on their backs or from various illnesses.
 But even individuals who accept that head shape can be changed point to differences in the skull sutures—the lines where the plates of the skull meet—as evidence of alien genes.